SIGN IN

 The goal is to find some peace inside it.

-A good cold plunge should feel challenging, but not overwhelming.
+A good cold plunge should feel challenging, but manageable.

 That is the sweet spot.

-The plunge may be too cold, too long, or too intense if you feel panicked the whole time, cannot control your breathing, feel dizzy, numb, uncontrollably shaky for a long time afterwards, or feel depleted rather than regulated.
+The cold may be too intense if you feel panicked throughout, cannot slow your breathing, feel dizzy, numb, shaky for a long time afterwards, or feel depleted rather than regulated.

-It means your nervous system needs a gentler entry point.
+It simply means your nervous system needs a gentler entry point.

 Warmer water.